zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 ---

-I have been playing with [Meteor](https://meteor.com/) 1.5 release candidates and I thought this would be a great topic for a quick article on how to optimize your clientside bundle... make meteor faster for your users.
+I have been playing with [Meteor](https://meteor.com/) 1.5 and it's dynamic imports, which can be used to reduce the amount of javascript code sent to the browser.

+This article is a deep dive into how to profile and optimize your client side code to make smarter use of the new dynamic imports...

+Which will make **meteor load faster for your users**.

 <!--more-->

+> If you're not already familiar with Meteor you should checkout the [meteor website](https://meteor.com/) and the [meteor chef](https://themeteorchef.com/)
+> Come back to this when you're comfortable and want to optimize an existing application.

 <!-- toc -->

-> If you're not already familiar with Meteor you should checkout [the meteor website](https://meteor.com/) and also [the meteor chefmeteorchef](https://themeteorchef.com/)

 [Meteor 1.5 landed](https://blog.meteor.com/announcing-meteor-1-5-b82be66571bb),
-and it's got a lot of fantastic features, but I think the big one that people want to know about is **the ability to dynamically import code**.
+and it's got a lot of improvements, but I think the big new feature that people want to know about is **the ability to dynamically import code**.

+> What is that?<br/>
-What is that?
-Why is it useful?
-How do I do it?
-How do I know what to dynamically import?
+> Why is it useful?<br/>
+> How do I do it?<br/>
+> How do I know what to dynamically import?

-Well, this is a bit of a deep dive into some of those questions, and how to use these new tools to improve your application's load time.
+Well, lets look into some of those questions, and how to use these new tools to improve your application's load time.

 This post is **about identifying what to optimize and how to optimize**...
-I will do another about how to develop better dynamically imported components.
+I will do another about how to develop/architect better dynamically imported components.

 # Setup a Basic Meteor Project